 Scenario #2: Your student will live less than 100 miles away from home but have no vehicle on campus

-Let’s say your son or daughter plans to leave the automobile at home while they are attending college but the school is less than 100 miles away.
-In this case, you may not be eligible for a “student away at school” discount; most insurers require that the student driver live 100 or more miles away from home to qualify for that reduction.
+If your son or daughter plans to leave the automobile at home while attending college, but the school is less than 100 miles away, you may not be eligible for a “student away at school” discount.
+Most insurers require that the student driver live 100 or more miles away from home to qualify for that reduction.

-Or, as aforementioned, you could switch your student’s rating from a primary driver to an occasional driver.
-Or you could remove your child from your policy entirely, if your carrier allows it, and call your agent to reinstate your student when he or she plans to come home for breaks or holidays.
+Or, switch your student’s rating from a primary driver to an occasional driver or remove your child from your policy entirely, and call your agent to reinstate your student when he or she plans to come home for breaks or holidays.

-“But they may not allow you to exclude your child if they live less than 100 miles away, as they will likely assume that your child will be home more often,” says Martin.
+“But they may not allow you to exclude your child if they live less than 100 miles away, as they will likely assume that your child will be home more often,” Martin says.

 Scenario #3: Your student will live on campus and bring a vehicle with them

-“The ZIP Code where the vehicle will be kept will increase or decrease your premium, depending on how the rates around the school are compared to your home address,” adds Martin.
+“The ZIP code where the vehicle will be kept will increase or decrease your premium, depending on how the rates around the school are compared to your home address,” Martin says.
 “Notify your insurance company that your teen will be taking the car to campus, and provide the address where your teen will be keeping the vehicle.
 If you live in a city and the campus is in a rural area, you may see a decrease.”

-Harmon points out that your student will need to be rated as the primary driver on the vehicle covered by your auto policy.
+Harmon says your student will need to be rated as the primary driver on the vehicle covered by your auto policy.

 “The policy needs to be rated correctly in the event of a claim, which is when you’re insurance company will start asking questions,” he says.
 “This is when it is the most important to have a correctly rated policy, regardless of the premium paid.
 When something happens, the last thing you want is for them to deny a claim, which could be a devastating consequence.”